Mobile-Former: Bridging MobileNet and Transformer: Visualization

 \section{Visualization}

+In order to understand the collaboration between \textit{Mobile} and \textit{Former}, we visualize the cross attention on the two-way bridge (i.e. \textit{Mobile$\rightarrow$Former} and \textit{Mobile$\leftarrow$Former}) in \Fref{fig:vis-m2f}, \ref{fig:vis-f2m}, and \ref{fig:vis}.
+The ImageNet pretrained Mobile-Former-294M is used, which includes six global tokens and eleven Mobile-Former blocks.
+We observe three interesting patterns as follows:

+\textbf{Patten 1 -- global tokens shift focus over levels:} The focused regions of global tokens change progressively from low to high levels. \Fref{fig:vis-m2f} shows the cross attention over pixels for the first token in \textit{Mobile$\rightarrow$Former}.
+This token begins focusing on local features, e.g. edges/corners (at block 2-4).
+Then it pays more attention to regions with connected pixels.
+Interestingly, the focused region shifts between foreground (person and horse) and background (grass) across blocks.
+Finally, it locates the most discriminative region (horse body and head) for classification.

+\textbf{Pattern 2 -- foreground and background are separated in middle layers:} The separation between foreground and background is surprisingly found in \textit{Mobile$\leftarrow$Former} at middle layers (e.g. block 8). \Fref{fig:vis-f2m} shows the cross attention over six tokens for each pixel in the featuremap.
+Clearly, the foreground and background are separated in the first and last tokens.
+This shows that global tokens learn meaningful prototypes that cluster pixels with similar semantics.

-We visualize the cross attention on the two-way bridge (\textit{Mobile$\rightarrow$Former} and \textit{Mobile$\leftarrow$Former}) for all blocks in \Fref{fig:vis-all}.
-We use ImageNet pretrained Mobile-Former-294M, which includes 6 global tokens and 11 Mobile-Former blocks.
-In \Fref{fig:vis-all}, each column corresponds to a token, and each row corresponds to a head in the corresponding multi-head cross attention.
+\textbf{Pattern 3 -- attention diversity across tokens diminishes:} The attention has more diversity across tokens at low levels than high levels.
+As shown in \Fref{fig:vis}, each column corresponds to a token, and each row corresponds to a head in the corresponding multi-head cross attention.
 Note that the attention is normalized over pixels in \textit{Mobile$\rightarrow$Former} (left half), showing the focused region per token.
-In contrast, the attention in \textit{Mobile$\leftarrow$Former} is normalized over tokens.
-For instance, at the second head of block 5 in \textit{Mobile$\leftarrow$Former}, pixels on the person and horse attend more on the second token while pixels on the background attend more on the last token.
+In contrast, the attention in \textit{Mobile$\leftarrow$Former} is normalized over tokens, comparing the contribution of different tokens at each pixel.
+Clearly, the six tokens at block 3 and 5 have different cross attention patterns in both \textit{Mobile$\rightarrow$Former} and \textit{Mobile$\leftarrow$Former}.
+Similar attention maps over tokens are clearly observed at block 8.
+At block 12, the last five tokens share a similar attention pattern.
+Note that the first token is the classification token fed into the classifier.
+The similar observation on token diversity has been identified in recent studies on ViT \cite{zhou2021refiner, zhou2021deepvit, touvron2021going}.
+The full visualization of two-way cross attention for all blocks is shown in \Fref{fig:vis-all}.